zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Some of the calculated functions are limited to TDE

+**Important!** What does TDE and live connection cannot do?

+- TDE cannot cross join to Live

+- Live cannot use several functions

 http://drawingwithnumbers.artisart.org/tde-or-live-when-to-use-tableau-data-extracts/

 https://onlinehelp.tableau.com/current/pro/desktop/en-us/extracting_data.htm

 ## 1.9 Understand Shadow extracts

 **WHAT?** Shadow extracts is data that Tableau stores when using file (like non-legacy excel) to make loading data faster.
+I.e. a tempory extract file, will be deleted after then.

 **WHEN?** when processing non-legacy excel files, statistical files, or text files.